 Local artists he has worked with and/or performed with include:

 He released prior to "Havana Sunrise" three solo albums: "Over Wunderkind Wondering", the comedy album "Tallyho Aloha", and a classically based concept record titled "Oppenheimer In Dust Trees".
 He has recorded & mixed over 20 albums at Bongo John Studios and Studio 313, including the following artists:

 Several of said recordings were mastered at The Kitchen by Brent Lambert (Carrboro, NC) and Bluefield Mastering by Jeff Carroll (Raleigh, NC).

 He has also composed/contributed music for three underground films via Guerilla Pictures:

 "Zebulon Pike's Night of Wretching"

-Currently, Bongo John works as a professional recording engineer, producer (Heart Song Productions), and project coordinator at Raleigh Recording Studios as well as a recording engineer at Bongo John Studio's [natch], and doing part-time work for Studio 313.
+Currently, Bongo John works as a professional recording engineer, producer (Heart Song Productions), and project coordinator at Raleigh Recording Studios as well as works as a recording engineer at Bongo John Studios.

 "...it is great to hear so much originality after many decades of sound alike bands both locally and in the mainstream.
 I believe, if put in the right hands, Havana Sunrise could just be the album that gets Bongo a record contract.
 Therefore, I give it five stars"